Huey Lewis Releases New Album, ‘Weather’: Listen

 Huey Lewis (Photo: Deanne Fitzmaurice; used with permission)

-A few weeks ahead of the Feb.
-14 release of the first new album of original songs from Huey Lewis and the News, the singer talked about the hearing loss that has affected him since 2018.
+A few weeks ahead of the February 14, 2020, release of the first new album of original songs in nearly two decades from Huey Lewis and the News, the singer talked about the hearing loss that has affected him since 2018.

-In a taped interview that aired Jan.
-26 on CBS Sunday Morning, Lewis says, “Right now, I’m having a good day.
+In an interview that aired on CBS Sunday Morning a few weeks earlier on Jan.
+26, Lewis said, “Right now, I’m having a good day.
 Yesterday was a really bad day.”

 “Just before a gig in Dallas, Texas, on January 27, 2018,” he says, “I went onstage and it was horrible.
 Couldn’t hear anything.
 Sang out of tune.
 Had the worst night of my life.”